ssbarbee/ssbarbee/README.md

 ## 🧐 More About Me:

-- 🔭 I’m currently working for Reya Labs [https://reya.xyz/](https://reya.xyz/)
 - 🤝 I’m looking to collaborate on Open Source Projects
-- 🌱 I’m currently learning NextJS, NestJS, PixiJS & Monkey C;
+- 🌱 I’m currently learning Tanstack Router, Zod, Zustand;
 - 👨🏻‍💻 Most of my projects are available on [Github](https://github.com/ssbarbee?tab=repositories)
 - 💬 Ask me about anything tech related, I am happy to help with Frontend stuff 🐧;
 - 📫 Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/filip-bozhinovski-306464122/)